Hakan Reçber: Career

 Hakan Reçber brought Turkey its first medal at the Tokyo 2020 Olympics on Sunday.
-The 21-year-old taekwondoin beat Bosnia’s Nedzad Husic in the 68-kilogram third-place match at the Makuhari Messe Event Hall.
-Reçber made a great start to the tie, winning the first round 14-5, but the second and third round ended in a 3-3, 5-5 draw respectively.
-But the Turkish athlete secured the match with a total score of 22-13.
+The 21-year-old taekwondoin beat Bosnia's Nedzad Husic in the 68-kilogram third-place match at the Makuhari Messe Event Hall.
+Reçber made a great start to the tie, winning the first round 14–5, but the second and third round ended in a 3–3, 5–5 draw respectively.
+But the Turkish athlete secured the match with a total score of 22–13.

 Hakan Reçber won the gold medal in the men's 63 kg event at the 2022 European Taekwondo Championships held in Manchester, England.

 He clinched gold at the 2022 World Taekwondo Grand Prix.
 Reçber defeated Ali Alian from Sweden to take the top prize in Rome during the men's 68 kg event final.
 Hakan Recber first Turk to clinch gold in Grand Prix's male category.

 He won the silver medal in the men's 68 kg event at the 2022 Mediterranean Games held in Oran, Algeria.

+Hakan Reçber won the gold medal by defeating Ralph Honeine of Lebanon in the second round, Dennis Baretta of Italy in the third round, Yushuai Liang of China in the quarterfinals and Carlos Navarro of Mexico in the semifinals at the 2023 World Taekwondo Championships in Baku, Azerbaijan.
+In the 63 kg final, he defeated Banlung Tumtimdang of Thailand to win the gold medal and become the world champion.